The brief said "website." The problem said something else.

 Catering

-The backend is ready: 14-day date picker, morning and afternoon slots, delivery details, billing, quantity-based discounts, free delivery above a minimum threshold.
+The backend is ready: pickup slots between 10:00 and 18:00, delivery details, billing, quantity-based discounts (20% from 10 servings, 30% from 40), free delivery above 50,000 HUF.
 Supports both delivery and pickup fulfillment.

 The restaurant is finalizing the operational workflow before launch.